Ponniyin Selvan 1 Pre-Booking Update From USA: $x00K Mark Crossed

 Ponniyin Selvan 1's team took their time to start promoting the film, but once they began, they have been going non-stop.
 The results have already started to show.

+The prebooking sales numbers in the US, for Ponniyin Selvan 1, have crossed the 700k dollars mark.
+This approximately includes almost 400 locations, 1000 shows, and 32000 tickets.]

-The recent unofficial update about the pre-booking business in the US, mentions that Ponniyin Selvan 1 has crossed the 500k dollars mark, and an overall business of over 1 million dollars is a certainty.
+The unofficial update, as on September 26, about the pre-booking business in the US, mentions that Ponniyin Selvan 1 has crossed the 500k dollars mark, and an overall business of over 1 million dollars is a certainty.
 The tweet praised the planning and effort of the US distributors.

 The tweet added that about 95 percent of the numbers have come for the Tamil version of the film, and maybe more effort on the Telugu front could help boost the numbers even further.